rpgreview/papersandpaychecks/cow-orkers.md

 File system knowledge provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.

+Team Leader should be should be CHA bonus + Level - 3, rather than than CHA+Level-3.

 **2.2 The Resistentialist Environment**

 All references to the "Brawl" skill refer to the mellee skills and all specialisations, including Brawling.